pesos/pesos.github.io/_posts/2020-07-07-delving-into-docker.md

 As we can see here, in the case of a docker container, only the required application along with it's dependencies are bundled up into an image.
 While in the case of a VM, we have the heavy overhead of an entire Operating System associated with every image!

-Why use docker and docker containers?
+Why use Docker and containers?
 -------------------------------------

 We've seen the benefits of using Docker and Docker containers, but how would these fit into the real world?